 Bryce Westlake, Ph.D.

 Dr. Bryce Westlake is an associate professor within the Department of Justice Studies’ forensic science program at San Jose State University.
-His primary research focuses include combating the distribution of child sexual abuse material online, BDSM and kink, the rise of violent extremism online, the ethics of online data collection, and the distribution of propaganda online.
+His primary research focuses include combating the distribution of child sexual abuse material online, health and safety in BDSM/kink, the rise of violent extremism online, the ethics of online data collection, and the distribution of propaganda online.
 His currently funded research involves collaboration with academics, industry partners, and government in Australia, Canada, and the United States to develop automated techniques for identifying victims in child sexual abuse videos.

 Office Hours Fall 2021: